 But bedrooms, too, can be problematic during the colder months, with the warm air exhaled from sleeping hitting cold windowpanes and walls at night.

-Damp prevention measures
+Rental property damp prevention measures

 While preventing rising damp and penetrating damp is reliant on an effective DPC and a solid property structure, damp caused by condensation can be easier to prevent.